-To attend or be represented at the general meeting and exercise her/his voting right, a shareholder must have carried out the accounting registration of his/her shares no later than the fourteenth day before the general meeting at midnight Belgian time (either for the ordinary and extraordinary general meetings to be held on the 22^{nd} April 2020; or Wednesday 8^{th} April 2020, the "Registration Date"), either by registering them in the Company's register of nominative shares, or by registering them in the accounts of a licensed account holder or a settlement institution, the number of shares held on the day of the meeting being disregarded.
+To attend or be represented at the general meeting and exercise her/his voting right, a shareholder must have carried out the accounting registration of his/her shares no later than the fourteenth day before the general meeting at midnight Belgian time (either for the ordinary general meeting to be held on the 30th of April 2021; Wednesday 16 April 2021, the "Registration Date"), either by registering them in the Company's register of nominative shares, or by registering them in the accounts of a licensed account holder or a settlement institution, the number of shares held on the day of the meeting being disregarded.

 The shareholder must also inform the Company of her/his desire to attend the general meeting.
 A holder of nominative shares should send to the Company the signed original of the attendance notice, this form being appended to the convening notice.
 A holder of dematerialized shares should send to the Company an attestation, issued by the licensed account holder or by the settlement institution, certifying the number of shares that are registered in the accounts of the account holder or settlement institution on the name of the shareholder at the Registration Date and for which the shareholder has declared he/she wants to participate in the general meeting.
-The attendance notice or the attestation should reach the Company, at its registered seat, no later than six days before the date of the general meeting (being Thursday 16 April 2020 for the ordinary and extraordinary general meeting of 2020).
+The attendance notice or the attestation should reach the Company, at its registered seat, no later than six days before the date of the general meeting (being Thursday 24 April 2021 for the ordinary general meeting of 2021).